 That’s when the more zealous elements of the community really woke up and raised an alarm about this danger.
 And boy did they start a campaign.
 The first, and most important thing these grassroots fanatics did was to clump the internet into the same category as television and secular entertainment and other seductive forces of entertainment that lead to assimilation.
 The Hasidic culture has a very raw spot for this.
 They have been battling modernity for a hundred to two hundred years (since modernity infiltrated their European communities), and have seen the majority of pious Jews assimilate.
 It is something people respond to emotionally.
 Just making people aware of the internet’s capacity to assimilate is a powerful tool to discourage its use.

-A lot of this type of awareness raising can be seen in the street signs in Williamsburg, where I’m a tour guide.
+A lot of this type of awareness-raising can be seen in the street signs in Williamsburg.
 Here are a few:

 2. The below sign brings a quote from Lamentation, the Jewish poem of mourning for the destruction of the temple.
 It quotes in bold from the poem: “She (Jerusalem) sobbed at night and shed tears on her life.”
 In the rest, the authors warn that tens of young men have been using these unkosher devices and that “in recent times fifteen of them lost faith entirely, god forbid.”
 The piece lists in Yiddish the words “smartphone, endroid, eyefone, bleckberry, and so on, they are entirely forbidden.”

-4. Another target of the cell-phone campaign has been the female population.
-This purportedly because the women are the ones educating the children, and when women are corrupted are more liable to pass on the “rot”.
+4. Another target of the cell phone campaign has been the female population.
+This is supposedly because the women are the ones educating the children, and when women are corrupted are more liable to pass on the “rot”.
 It says “A woman, a Yiddishe Mamma, who wants to raise pious Jewish daughters, good Jewish children, needs to know that there is no reason AND NO EXCUSE FOR A JEWISH WOMAN TO HAVE A SMARTPHONE.
 No matter if with a filter, and of course not without a filter.”